nullgemm/globuf/readme.md

 # Globox
 Globox is a cross-platform windowing library for Linux, Windows and macOS.
 It was built as a lightweight and modular alternative to similar libraries.
+The entire library is written in C99 without the help of any other language.

 Only window management is taken care of, for more interactivity you will have to set the user input callback.
 Inside you can write a simple event handler or